nfletton/PlotDirector/README.md

 necessary for your setup.

 ## Feature Wishlist
+- pretty up the console output either with the existing curses package or urwid
 - ability to halt a plot at any point and restart plot at another time from the halt point
-- display of plot progression (using Python curses)
+- display of plot progression
   - distance traveled relative to total distance
   - time so far relative to total time estimate
 - logging for command processing progression